neosaurrrus/blog-entries/17_to_22 React.md

 }
 ```

-# Displaying the right content
+# Part 4 - Displaying the right content

 The render method will need some logic to check the following scenarios: